cortinadev/dogmatix/README.md

-# Milou - Retro Game Downloader
+# Milou - Game Scraper and Downloader

 A modern Android app for discovering, downloading, and managing retro games.
 Named after my dog and done with love and lack of knowledge (I'm a ruby dev don't hate me).